 - Click the My Network icon at the top of your LinkedIn homepage.

 - Click Your connections on the left rail.

 - Click Manage synced and imported contacts near the top right of the page.

 - Under Advanced actions on the right rail, click Export contacts.

 - You may be prompted to sign in to your account.

 - Click Request Archive.

-- You will receive an email to your Primary Email address which will include a link where you can download your list of connections.
+- You will receive an email to your Primary Email address, including a link to download your list of connections.

-You can then import these contacts in your Email Service Provider (ESP), or Customer Relationship Management (CRM) tool of your choice and contact them outside of LinkedIn.
+You can then import these contacts into your Email Service Provider (ESP) or Customer Relationship Management (CRM) tool of your choice and contact them outside of LinkedIn.